status-im/hardwallet-bootloader/README.md

 ## Signature keys

-The bootloader will have multiple *(how many?)* EC public keys which will be used to verify the firmware on boot and upgrade.
+The bootloader will have multiple *(how many?)* EC-SECP256k1 public keys which will be used to verify the firmware on boot and upgrade.
 The private part of each key must be kept secret and will be used to sign the released firmware.
 Each key will have a different owner, responsible for securely storing the private key and signing each firmware release.
 Using multiple keys reduces the impact of a single leaked key, since the bootloader will only accept firmware signed using all keys.
 During development, the keys will be stored in the bootloader itself.
 However we might take advantage of the OTP memory when we are closer to finalize, especially if we need to shave off some bytes off the bootloader.
 The OTP memory is not erasable and thus can be programmed only once.